 Are you actually teaching them, or are children being taught online?
 Do your children send work in or is it done online?

 Again, every family does things differently.
 There are many terrific online options – virtual schools and classes, youtube videos, games, programs, and websites, but not every family uses online to teach or uses it exclusively.
 In fact, for the most part, I’d say that families tend to combine online resources with offline learning.
+There are many different curricula available that help parents work with their children to teach them what they need and want to know.

 Some provinces request a portfolio of the work done throughout the year, so many families keep paperwork or documentation of their school activities.
-It’s not obligatory for most places, though.

 Do you have a support system/ teacher to go to for help?

 Homeschoolers have a variety of options for support when they are having trouble.
 Typically, they look for help within the homeschool community – either local to themselves or online.
 There they can find more experienced homeschoolers who have been there, done that.
 Most people are happily willing to offer their insight, suggestions and support.
+Some provinces have teacher liasons that homeschoolers work with and can connect with if they need support or help.

 Do you need to submit testing to the province?